Home / Blog / What is capitalism

 Laissez-faire

 Laissez-faire, a French term meaning “let do,” refers to the minimal role of government in the economic affairs of a country.
-Proponents of laissez-faire argue that government interference in the economy should be limited as much as possible to allow the free market to regulate itself through the natural forces of supply and demand.
-This principle is thought to lead to more efficient and beneficial outcomes for the economy and society.
+Proponents of laissez-faire argue that the government should limit its interference in the economy as much as possible, allowing the free market to regulate itself through the natural forces of supply and demand.
+They believe this principle leads to more efficient and beneficial outcomes for the economy and society.

 Key aspects of a capitalist system